What Is a Service-Level Agreement (SLA)? And How to Write One

 SLA stands for service level agreement.
 It refers to a document that outlines a commitment between a service provider and a client, including details of the service, the standards the provider must adhere to, and the metrics to measure the performance.

 Typically, it is IT companies that use service-level agreements.
 These contracts ensure customers can expect a certain level or standard of service and specific remedies or deductions if that service is not met.
-SLAs are usually between companies and external suppliers, though they can also be between departments within a company.
+SLAs are usually between companies and external suppliers, though they can also exist between departments within a company.

 What are the three types of SLA?